AdobeDocs/workfront.en/help/review-and-approve-work/manage-approvals/approval-process-in-workfront.md

 <ul>
  <li>When you create a work item, it does not automatically have an approval process attached.
 You must attach one manually if you want to use one.
 For information about attaching an approval process to an item, see <a href="../../review-and-approve-work/manage-approvals/associate-approval-with-work.md" class="MCXref xref" xrefformat="{para}">Associate a new or existing approval process with work</a>. </li>
- <li> <p>The <span>Workfront administrator</span> or a user with administrative access to approval processes can create a system-level global approval processes for use throughout the system.
-A <span>group administrator</span> with administrative access to approval processes can create a group-level global approval process for use only by a certain group that they manage.</p> </li>
+ <li> <p>The Workfront administrator or a user with administrative access to approval processes can create a system-level global approval processes for use throughout the system.
+A group administrator with administrative access to approval processes can create a group-level global approval process for use only by a certain group that they manage.</p> </li>
  <li> <p>If you don't want to use a predefined system-level or group-level global approval process for a work item, you can create and attach a single-use approval process to it when you have Manage permissions to the object for which you want to attach the approval process.</p> <note type="note">
    You can use a single-use approval process only once for the specific item for which it was created.
 You can associate global statuses as well as group-level statuses for single-use approval processes for projects, tasks, issues, templates, and template tasks.
   </note> </li>